ros-navigation/docs.nav2.org/docs/configuration_and_development/tuning_guide/index.md

 !!! note

     These are simply the default and available plugins from the community.
 For a specific application / platform, you may also choose to use none of these and create your own, and that’s the intention of the Nav2 framework.
-See the [Writing a New Planner Plugin](../plugin_tutorials/docs/writing_new_nav2planner_plugin.md#writing-a-new-planner-plugin) tutorial for more details.
+See the [Writing a New Planner Plugin][writing-a-new-planner-plugin] tutorial for more details.
 If you’re willing to contribute this work back to the community, please file a ticket or contact a maintainer!
 They’d love to hear from you.

 ## Controller Plugin Selection

 Nav2 provides a number of controller plugins out of the box.
-For a first-time setup, see [Setting Up Navigation Plugins](../setup_guides/algorithm/select_algorithm.md#setting-up-navigation-plugins) for a more verbose breakdown of algorithm styles within Nav2, and [Navigation Plugins](../plugins/index.md#navigation-plugins) for a full accounting of the current list of plugins available (which may be updated over time).
+For a first-time setup, see [Setting Up Navigation Plugins][setting-up-navigation-plugins] for a more verbose breakdown of algorithm styles within Nav2, and [Navigation Plugins][navigation-plugins] for a full accounting of the current list of plugins available (which may be updated over time).

 In general though, the following table is a good first-order description of the controller plugins available for different types of robot bases: